 Make sure to check over your other plants in the room to see if any other plants have pests.
 Keep your snake plant (and other infected plants) a good distance away from any of your other houseplants as you don’t want the mealybugs to spread.

-To find out more about Subber Plant care, visit our guide.
+To find out more about how to care for your plant, visit our Snake Plant care guide.
 There you will find everything you need to know to keep your Snake Plant healthy and thriving as well as tips and tricks around propagation, fertilisation and repotting.